 - Set and maintain the wave soldering parameters according to the recommended temperature and dwell time.
-Perform daily checks on the profile to ensure that it always conforms to the recommended conditions.
-Exceeding these conditions will over-stress the LEDs and cause premature failures. - Use only bottom preheaters to reduce thermal stress experienced by the LEDs. - Recalibrate the soldering profile before loading a new type of PCB.
-PCBs with different sizes and designs (component density) have different heat capacity and might cause a change in temperature experienced by the PCB if the same wave soldering setting is used - Do not perform wave soldering more than once. - Any alignment fixture used during wave soldering must be loosely fitted and must not apply stress on the LEDs.
-Use nonmetal material because it absorbs less heat during the wave soldering process. - At elevated temperatures, the LEDs are more susceptible to mechanical stress.
-Allow the PCB to be sufficiently cooled to room temperature before handling.
+Perform daily checks on the profile to ensure that it conforms to the recommended conditions.
+Exceeding these conditions will overstress the LEDs and cause premature failures. - Use only bottom preheaters to reduce thermal stress experienced by the LEDs. - Recalibrate the soldering profile before loading a new type of PCB.
+A PCB with a different size and design (component density) will have a different heat capacity and might cause a change in the temperature experienced by the PCB if the same wave soldering setting is used. - Do not perform wave soldering more than once. - Loosely fit any alignment fixture used during wave soldering, and do not apply stress on the LEDs.
+Use a nonmetal material because it absorbs less heat during the wave soldering process. - At elevated temperatures, the LEDs are more susceptible to mechanical stress.
+Allow the PCB to sufficiently cool to room temperature before handling.
 Do not apply stress to the LED when it is hot. - Use wave soldering to solder the LED.
-Use hand soldering only for rework or touch up if unavoidable, but it must be strictly controlled to following conditions: - Soldering iron tip temperature = 315°C maximum - Soldering duration = 2 seconds maximum - Number of cycle = 1 only - Power of soldering iron = 50W maximum - For ESD-sensitive devices, apply proper ESD precautions at the soldering station.
-Use only an ESD-safe soldering iron. - Do not touch the LED package body with the soldering iron except for the soldering terminals because it may cause damage to the LED. - Confirm beforehand whether the functionality and performance of the LED are affected by soldering with hand soldering. - Keep the heat source at least 1.6 mm away from the LED body during soldering. - Design appropriate hole size to avoid problems during insertion. - Do not use cleaning agents from the ketone family (acetone, methyl ethylketone, and so on) and from the chlorinated hydrocarbon family (methylene chloride, trichloroethylene, carbon tetrachloride, and so on) for cleaning the LED displays.
-All of these various solvents attack or dissolve the encapsulating epoxies used to form the package of plastic LED parts.
+Use hand soldering only for rework or touch-up if unavoidable, but it must be strictly controlled to following conditions: - Soldering iron tip temperature = 315°C maximum - Soldering duration = 2 seconds maximum - Number of cycles = 1 only - Power of soldering iron = 50W maximum - For ESD-sensitive devices, apply proper ESD precautions at the soldering station.
+Use only an ESD-safe soldering iron. - Do not touch the LED package body with the soldering iron except for the soldering terminals because it might cause damage to the LED. - Confirm beforehand whether the functionality and performance of the LED are affected by hand soldering. - Keep the heat source at least 1.6 mm away from the LED body during soldering. - Design an appropriate hole size to avoid problems during insertion.

-- For the purpose of cleaning, wash with DI water only.
-The cleaning process should take place at room temperature only.
-Clear any water or moisture from the LED display immediately after washing. - Use No clean solder paste for soldering.
+- Do not use cleaning agents from the ketone family (acetone, methyl ethylketone, and so on) or from the chlorinated hydrocarbon family (methylene chloride, trichloroethylene, carbon tetrachloride, and so on) to clean the LED displays.
+All of these various solvents attack or dissolve the encapsulating epoxies used to form the package of plastic LED parts. - For the purpose of cleaning, wash with DI water only.
+The cleaning process should occur at room temperature only.
+Clear any water or moisture from the LED display immediately after washing. - Use of No clean solder paste is recommended for soldering.